smartdevicelink/sdl_evolution/proposals/GetSystemTime.md

 Requires changes on SDL core,  and HMI_API.

-Would require a minor version change.
+Would require a major version change.

 ## Alternatives considered